Most Common Houlihan Lokey Restructuring Interview Questions

 - Maturity walls coming due

 A lack of liquidity will signal that the company may have trouble just coming up with interest expense for the debt currently in the capital structure.
-The company may have a certain amount of restricted cash they need to keep around - per the debt docs of their loans - so could be running into a cash crunch soon.
+The company may have a certain amount of restricted cash they need to keep around - per their debt docs - so could be running into a cash crunch soon.

 Maturity walls refer to points of time when various pieces of the capital structure come due.
 For healthy companies, these don't matter too much.
-Almost no company has enough cash on hand to just pay off the principle balance of their debt when it comes due (it likely wouldn't be prudent to do so), but that's no issue because they can just roll over (refinance) their debt when it comes do.
-In this current climate, in 2020, healthy companies are actually able to refinance at incredibly low rates.
+Almost no company has enough cash on hand to just pay off the principal balance of their debt when it comes due (it likely wouldn't be prudent to do so!), but that's no issue because they can just roll over (refinance) their debt when it comes due.
+In this current climate, in 2021, healthy companies are actually able to refinance at incredibly low rates.

-So a distressed company - from the perspective of a restructuring investment banker - is not just one with subpar and deteriorating financials, it's one that is going to have to do something to right-size within the next 3-18 months.
+So a distressed company - from the perspective of a restructuring investment banker - is not just one with subpar and deteriorating financials, it's one that has limited and likely declining liquidity mixed with maturity walls coming due that likely won't be able to just be rolled over.

-PIK interest questions are some of the most common.
-Sometimes they'll be asked in conjunction with traditional interest quesitons (e.g. $50 PIK interest, $50 traditional).
+PIK interest questions are some of the most common to get in restructuring interviews.
+Sometimes they'll be asked in conjunction with traditional cash interest questions (e.g. how do you reflect $50 PIK interest and $50 cash interest through the three statements?).

 If we assume a 40% tax rate, then $100 of PIK interest on the income statement will result in net income falling by $60.
 Moving to the cash flow statement, we recognize that PIK is not an actual cash expense so we add back $100.
 Now we're at +$40.